titogithub123/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis
-This Repository will help evaluate the testing grade levels of a local school district
+## This report will help evaluate the math and reading testing grade levels of a local school district.
+### The report includes small and large schools from both public and charter schools in the area.